yvolchkov/snapbtr/README.md

 snapshots as you like, use 'snapbtr.DATE_FORMAT' (in GMT) as snapshot-name.

-It will keep --target-backups snapshots and ensure that --target-freespace is available on the file-system by selecting snapshots to remove.
+It will keep --target-backups snapshots on the file-system by selecting snapshots to remove.

-Using --keep-backups and --preserve-days, you can ensure that at least some backups are kept, even if --target-freespace cannot be satisfied.
+Using --preserve-days, you can ensure that the most recent snapshots, which are taken within last N days are not deleted.

 snapnbtr will keep backups with exponentially increasing distance as you go back in time.
 It does this by selecting snapshots to remove as